hhandika/ullar/README.md

 ## Try ULLAR

-You can try the pipeline by following the installation guide I've included below.
-This guideline assumes familiarity with using command-line apps and basic bioinformatics tools.

 ### Installation

 The ULLAR pipeline itself is a single-executable binary.
 Currently, you can install it as a binary or from source code.
 The stable release is also planned to be available on Bioconda.
 You can download the latest release from the [release page](https://github.com/hhandika/ullar/releases/latest).
 Available binaries for supported operating systems: